MORE FACT SHEETS: STATE OF THE NEWS MEDIA

-Revenue from retransmission fees – the fees paid by cable and satellite systems to carry local channels – has been increasing rapidly in the past decade, according to estimates from Kagan, a media research group in S&P Global Market Intelligence.
-In 2018, retransmission revenue reached almost $10.2 billion, up from $9.4 billion in 2017; Kagan projects that this figure will reach $12.2 billion by 2023.
+Revenue from retransmission fees – the fees paid by cable and satellite systems to carry local channels – has been increasing rapidly in the past decade, though the rate of growth has slowed recently, according to estimates from Kagan, a media research group within S&P Global Market Intelligence.
+In 2019, retransmission revenue reached $11.9 billion, up from $11.1 billion in 2018 and $9.5 billion in 2017.
+Kagan projects that this figure will reach $13.3 billion by 2025.

-Six major publicly held local TV station companies – Tribune, Nexstar, Sinclair, Tegna, Gray and Scripps – report political advertising revenue separately from other types of revenues in their Securities and Exchange Commission filings.
-In 2018, the six companies reported a total of $1.2 billion in political advertising revenue, compared with $843 million in 2016 and $696 million in 2014, the two most recent election years.
-(Data points for 2012 to 2016 also include Media General, which was purchased by Nexstar in 2017.)
+Five major publicly held local TV station companies – Gray, Nexstar, Scripps, Sinclair and Tegna – report political advertising revenue separately from other types of revenues in their Securities and Exchange Commission filings.
+In 2020, the five companies reported a total of $2 billion in political advertising revenue, compared with $1.2 billion in 2018 and $843 million in 2016, the two most recent election years.
+(These five companies were once seven, but this reduction is due to two mergers – Nexstar purchased Media General in 2017 and Tribune in 2019.)

-Roughly 29,000 employees worked as reporters, editors, photographers or film and video editors in broadcast TV newsrooms in 2018, according to data from the Bureau of Labor Statistics’ Occupational Employment Statistics.
-Median wages for editors in 2018 were about $57,000, while for reporters the figure was about $55,000.
-For film and video editors and camera operators, the median wage was about $50,000.
-Photographers had a median wage of about $46,000.
+Roughly 30,000 employees worked as reporters, editors, photographers, or television, film and video editors or operators in broadcast TV newsrooms in 2020, according to data from the Bureau of Labor Statistics’ Occupational Employment and Wage Statistics.
+Median wages for editors in 2020 were about $60,000, while for reporters the figure was about $56,000.
+For television, film and video editors and camera operators, the median wage was about $55,000.
+Photographers had a median wage of about $50,000.
 (Broadcast TV newsroom employment and wage data includes both national and local TV broadcasters.
 For details, see the methodology.)

 Employment in broadcast TV newsrooms

-The average amount of weekday local TV news programming was increased slightly in 2018, according to the RTDNA/Hofstra University survey.
-Local TV stations dedicated an average of 5.9 hours to news programming per weekday in 2018, up slightly from 5.6 hours in 2017.
+The average amount of weekday local TV news programming increased slightly in 2020, according to the RTDNA/Newhouse School at Syracuse University survey.
+Local TV stations dedicated an average of 6.2 hours to news programming per weekday in 2020, up slightly from 5.9 hours in 2018 and 2019.